|

 out the Herodian Dynasty.

-citizenship by Julius Caesar.
+citizenship by

-rapidly and were naturally each other's enemies.
+rapidly and could be each other's enemies.

-skillfully: From Julius Caesar to Gaius Cassius to Mark
+from Julius Caesar to Gaius Cassius to Mark

 Antony to Octavian (Augustus Caesar.)